sevcak/caravan-conquest-boardgame/rules.md

     - You interact with a tile only when you end your turn on it, not when you are moving through.

-    - On the end of your turn, draw an encounter card from the encounter deck corresponding to the tile type you are standing on.
+    - On the end of your turn, draw an encounter card (see next section **Special encounters**)

     - Trade Camps: Trade goods for gold, or vice-versa.

     - Cities: Buy or sell equipment with gold
       (see [Resource and Caravan Management](#resource-and-caravan-management)).

-4. **Special encounters:** draw a special encounter at the end of your turn.
+4. **Special encounters:**

+    - Draw an encounter card corresponding to the tile type you are standing on at the end of your turn.

+    - Special encounter cards are not drawn on **City** and **Trade Camp**.

+    - If encounter tells you to give up more resources than you currently have, give up only as much, as you have.

 5. **Treasure:** Collect the treasure.
 Treasure is a special resource that cannot be traded during the game, but weighs only 1 unit